Working in Chile

-Chile is faced with the challenges of diversifying its copper-dependent economy and eliminating a glaring wealth inequality.
+It does have a few challenges, including the diversification of its copper-dependent economy and eliminating a glaring wealth inequality.
 The mineral-rich mines have long been the bedrock of the country's economy, but as the market continues to contract it has begun to make moves to support other sectors.

-In Santiago, the country's capital and commercial hub, there are thriving financial, computer technology and electronics industries.
-The city accounts for nearly half of the national economic output and is continuously asserting itself as an important South American trade centre.
+Santiago, the country's capital and commercial hub, has a few thriving industries, particularly its financial-, computer technology- and electronics sectors, and the city is continuously asserting itself as an important South American trade centre.

-Alternatively, many expats in Chile find work in the English language sector.
-Having CELTA or TEFL accreditation is always helpful, and those interested in teaching in the formal education sector will need a teaching degree.
+Expats in certain industries and with senior-level positions in large companies are likely to get by with just speaking English, while many others find work in the English language sector.
+Having CELTA or TEFL accreditation is always helpful to teach English as a foreign language, and those interested in teaching in the formal education sector will need a teaching degree.